-As noted in Planck Collaboration VII (2015), far sidelobes (FSLs) affect the response of the instrument to large-scale structure.
-In addition, the FSLs also affect the HFI calibration.
+As noted in Planck Collaboration VII (2016), far sidelobes affect the response of the instrument to large-scale structures.
+In addition, the far sidelobes also affect the HFI calibration.

 At low frequencies, HFI calibrates by fitting to the sinusoidal signal created by the dipole modulated by the Planck circular scanning strategy.
-As outlined in appendix B of Planck Collaboration XXXI (2014), this effectively weights different parts of the beam in general, and the sidelobes in particular, by their angle from the spin-axis.
-For example, far-sidelobe contributions close to the spin-axis actually affect the calibration very little.
+As outlined in Appendix B of Planck Collaboration XXXI (2014), this effectively weights different parts of the beam in general, and the sidelobes in particular, by their angle from the spin-axis.
+For example, far sidelobe contributions close to the spin-axis actually affect the calibration very little.
 Similarly, since we are calibrating with signals that are "in phase" with the known phase of the main beam as it scans, the further a sidelobe contribution is in angle around the spin-axis from the main lobe, the less it contributes to the calibration.
 So, a sidelobe contribution that is 90° in scan phase from the main lobe, for example, would not contribute to the HFI calibration, while something close to the main beam would potentially have a large effect.
-The change of the gain due to the far sidelobes is calculated by fitting the dipole to full timeline simulations of the dipole convolved by the FSLs.
-The factors are 0.09 % at 100 GHz, 0.05 % at 143 GHz, 0.04 % at 217 GHz, and negligible at 353 GHz.
+The change of the gain due to the far sidelobes is calculated by fitting the dipole to full timeline simulations of the dipole convolved by the far sidelobes.
+The factors are 0.09%at 100 GHz, 0.05% at 143 GHz, 0.04% at 217 GHz, and negligible at 353 GHz.
 The delivered 100-217 GHz maps have been scaled by these gain changes.
-It should be noted that these
+It should be noted that these numbers are uncertain at the 20-30% level, depending on a multitude of details, such as how the telescope is modelled.